10 min read

 This is the same trap that caught Ola: taking smart money from investors whose growth expectations fundamentally conflict with the business model that made the company special.
 Google didn’t kill Dunzo.
 But Google’s growth expectations made Dunzo kill itself.

-The psychology here is textbook: authority bias.
+The psychology is textbook authority bias.
 When Google invests, founders stop questioning the strategy.
-The thinking becomes, “Google backed us, so we must be on the right track.”
+The thinking becomes: “Google backed us, so we must be on the right track.”
 But Google’s investment thesis was about market size and delivery infrastructure, not about Dunzo’s brand or user loyalty.
-The metrics Google cared about (GMV, order volume, market coverage) were exactly the metrics that pushed Dunzo away from its differentiation.
+The metrics Google cared about — GMV, order volume, market coverage — were exactly the metrics that pushed Dunzo away from its differentiation.

 The Quick Commerce Trap: Bringing a Spoon to a Capital War